-- 41. Policy DMC3 expects a high standard of design that respects, protects and where possible enhances the natural beauty, quality and visual amenity of the landscape. - 42.
-Policy DMC11 provides more detailed criteria to assess development that may affect protected sites, species or habitats. - 43.
-Policy DMC5 states that Development of a designated or non-designated heritage asset will not be permitted if it would result in any harm to, or loss of, the significance, character and appearance of a heritage asset (from its alteration or destruction, or from development within its setting),unless: - 44. for designated heritage assets, clear and convincing justification is provided, to the satisfaction of the Authority, that the: - a) substantial harm or loss of significance is necessary to achieve substantial public benefits that outweigh that harm or loss; or b) in the case of less than substantial harm to its significance, the harm is weighed against the public benefits of the proposal, including securing its optimum viable use. - 45.
+44. Policy DMC3 expects a high standard of design that respects, protects and where possible enhances the natural beauty, quality and visual amenity of the landscape.

+- 45. Policy DMC11 provides more detailed criteria to assess development that may affect protected sites, species or habitats. - 46.
+Policy DMC5 states that Development of a designated or non-designated heritage asset will not be permitted if it would result in any harm to, or loss of, the significance, character and appearance of a heritage asset (from its alteration or destruction, or from development within its setting),unless: - 47. for designated heritage assets, clear and convincing justification is provided, to the satisfaction of the Authority, that the: - a) substantial harm or loss of significance is necessary to achieve substantial public benefits that outweigh that harm or loss; or b) in the case of less than substantial harm to its significance, the harm is weighed against the public benefits of the proposal, including securing its optimum viable use. - b) for non-designated heritage assets, the development is considered by the Authority to be acceptable following a balanced judgement that takes into account the significance of the heritage asset. - 48.
 Policy DMC10 sets out that the conversion of a heritage asset will only be acceptable when the building can accommodate the new use without changes that adversely affect its character, such as major rebuilding.
 The building must be capable of conversion.
 The changes brought about by the new use must conserve or enhance the heritage significance of the asset, its setting and landscape character.
-In all cases attention will be paid to the impact of domestication and urbanisation brought about by the use on landscape character and the built environment. - 46.
+In all cases attention will be paid to the impact of domestication and urbanisation brought about by the use on landscape character and the built environment. - 49.
 Development Management Policy DMT3 states the development will only be permitted where, having regard to the standard, function, nature and use of the road, a safe access that is achievable for all people, can be provided in a way that does not detract from the character and appearance of the locality and where possible enhances it.
 DMT8 states, amongst other things, that that residential off street parking should be provided unless it can be demonstrated that on-street parking meets highway standards and does not negatively impact on the visual and other amenity of the local community.